Skip to main content

 • giving you pointless tasks that have nothing to do with your job

-• giving you impossible jobs that can't be done
+• giving you impossible jobs that cannot be done

 • changing your work roster to make it difficult for you